 Have you ever met a friend who you know will be a gift that keeps on giving?
 After meeting Tracy, I immediately fell in love with her spirit, her writing, and met a friend of hers, another WOW Woman.
 I have a feeling more is to come.
-Thoughtful friends are hard to find - the ones who truly make you pause and take a long hard look at your life (for better of worse).
+Thoughtful friends are hard to find - the ones who truly make you pause and take a long hard look at your life (for better or worse).

 I first met Tracy in La Ventana, Mexico on a windy Baja Peninsula.
 She was my yoga teacher with a charming accent (later placed to Nashville), a sun-kissed kiteboarder with a mischievous smile and a groovy spirit.
-I soon clued-in that there was more going on there, that our yoga sessions were focused on releasing pain, masterfully avoiding tweaks and strengthening areas that would prevent future pain.
-This specific attention, coupled with understanding knowledge of muscle groups and fascia targeting, gave me a glimpse into who this funky chick was in another life, and her road from Vanderbilt pain clinic to TED talks to a yoga mat in Mexico.
+I soon clued-in that there was more going on there, that our yoga sessions were focused on releasing pain, masterfully avoiding tweaks and strengthening areas that would prevent future injuries.
+This specific attention, coupled with a knowledge of muscle groups and fascia targeting, gave me a glimpse into who this funky chick was in another life, and her road from Vanderbilt pain clinic to TED talks to a yoga mat in Mexico.
 Most importantly, doctor shmoctor aside, I love her taste in music, that Nashville influence, and southern charm.

 2. Where is your hometown?

 Washington, NC.
 Currently La Ventana, Mexico.
 Six months ago, I sold my house and gave away most of my belongings to simplify my life.
 I’m so incredibly grateful to be on the road with no fixed abode and no plans to find one.